andreasmhallberg/al-kitaab-dialecttexts/README.md

 1. Students watch the video at home in preparation for the class.

-2. In class we watch the video once and then discuss what is happening in the scene to make sure that everyone has a rough idea of the contents.
+2. In class, we watch the video once and then discuss what is happening in the scene to make sure that everyone has a rough idea of the contents.

 3. I then distribute the transcripts that students read in pairs, instructed to pay attention to certain elements, such as politeness phrases, names of dishes, terms of address, or whatever may be of interest in that particular text.
 They are also asked to mark things they want to comment or ask about.